FAuNO: Semi-Asynchronous Federated Reinforcement Learning Framework for Task Offloading in Edge Systems: Federated Task Offloading Problem

 \subsection{System Model}

-We consider a set of nodes $\mathcal{W} = {W_1, \ldots, W_k}$ comprising the network entities (e.g., edge servers, mobile users).
+We consider a set of nodes $\mathcal{W} = {W_1, \ldots, w_n}$ comprising the network entities (e.g., edge servers, mobile users).
 These nodes offer computational resources to a set of clients, such as IoT sensors that require processing for collected data.
 Time is discretized into equidistant intervals $t \in \mathbb{N}_0$.
 The system includes two types of entities, as illustrated in Fig.~\ref{fig:EnvTopology}. \textbf{Clients} generate computational workloads in the form of tasks for accessible nodes, following a Poisson process with rate $\lambda$; the set of all clients is denoted by $\dot{C}$. \textbf{Workers}, denoted by $\dot{W}$, provide computational resources and are represented as nodes with specific properties.
-Each worker $W^n$ maintains a task queue $Q^n_t$ at time $t$, with a maximum capacity $Q^n_{\max}$.
+Each worker $W_n$ maintains a task queue $Q^n_t$ at time $t$, with a maximum capacity $Q^n_{\max}$.
+Whenever the capacity is reached, no new tasks are accepted until there is available space.
 The Workers are characterized by the number of CPU cores $N^n_\phi$, the per-core frequency $\phi^n$ (in instructions per time step), and a transmission power budget $\mathcal{P}_n$.
 Workers periodically share their state with neighbors.
-A single machine may simultaneously act as both a worker and a client.
+A single machine can host both a worker and a client.